Just about any mango you grow yourself is far superior to supermarket mangos. Why?

 - Many people who say they don’t like mangos have only had them from the supermarket.
 Most commercial mangos are the variety Tommy Atkins or related.
-These are the large mostly red, oval shaped mangos.
-They are beautiful fruit with great eye appeal, it ships and stores well, the tree is very productive and disease resistent–qualities growers especially like.
+These are the large, mostly red, oval shaped mangos.
+They are beautiful fruit with great eye appeal, they ship and store well, the tree is very productive and disease resistent.
+Qualities growers especially like.
 Unfortunately, they can be fibrous (stringy), and not the best flavor available.

 - Mangos that are shipped from oversees must be picked way too early or they will spoil before they get to the shelves.
-That means they can never develop the ideal sugar content and flavor, which is another strike against them.
+That means they can never develop the ideal sugar content and flavor.
+Strike two.

 - All imported mangos must be disease and insect free, so by US law they must be either irradiated or heat treated.
 Consumers object to irradiation.
 Growers don’t like it either because the equipment is expensive and the process is complicated.
 That leaves heating the fruit to be sure there are no disease spores or insect pests.
 The heating requirement is a water bath at least 115°F for at least 90 minutes.
 Essentially cooking them.
 Strike 3.

 - What is left after

 cookingheating mangos is a fairly colorless fruit, so they are then treated with ethylene gas to bring back the red color.
-Also the heating enhances stringiness and reduces flavor.
+Also heating increases stringiness and reduces flavor.

 - You can now better understand why store bought mangos can be disappointing.
 I used to think it was my fault: maybe I picked up the wrong piece of fruit, or I didn’t wait quite long enough or waited too long to eat it.